Frequently Asked Questions

 How do I open a bank account?

 The international student advisor will provide you with a letter that will facilitate your application for a bank account at any bank.
-You can check the Handbook for International Students for information on banks and ATM machines on campus and in the neighborhood.
+You will need to bring your: Form I-20, Passport, Student ID, and I-94 Arrival/Departure documents.

 How do I get a Social Security number (SSN)?